mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 - `max-age`

   - Sets the token maximum age in seconds.
 The default is `max-age=28800`.
+Only positive values are accepted and if a non-positive or a non-integer value is found, the parameter is ignored.

 - `persist`